dvcsciencealliance/fb-autopost-page/README.md

-# fb-autopost-timeline
+# fb-autopost-post
-Posts content to timeline if post contains a certain hashtag.
+Shares posts published by other pages to page.